Jeremy Burge: Emojipedia

 In July 2013, Burge started the emoji reference site Emojipedia, after wondering how long the doughnut emoji had been in existence, and not being able to find an answer on Google or Wikipedia.
 The Sydney Morning Herald reported the site had 23 million page views per month in 2017.

 Burge was Chief Emoji Officer at Emojipedia between 2016 and 2022, overseeing all editorial content on the site.
+This title was described by The Telegraph in 2019 as "one of the most absurd job titles in tech".

-During his time at Emojipedia, Burge worked with professional sportspeople Tony Hawk and Sasha DiGiulian to improve the accuracy of Emojipedia's sample images for the skateboard and rock climber respectively.
+During his time at Emojipedia, Burge worked with professional athletes Tony Hawk and Sasha DiGiulian to improve the accuracy of Emojipedia's sample images for the skateboard and rock climber respectively.
 Jenken Magazine reported: "While they were on the phone one day, Hawk sent Burge a picture of his own board" which was used as the basis of Emojipedia's revised skateboard design.

 In 2021, Emojipedia served over 500 million annual page views.
 Emojipedia was acquired by Zedge in August 2021 for an undisclosed amount.

 Unicode

 Currently representing Emojipedia on the Unicode Technical Committee, Burge previously held a position as vice-chair of the Unicode Emoji Subcommittee from 2017 to 2019.

 Described as a leading authority on emoji use, Burge urged Apple to rethink its plan to convert the handgun emoji symbol into a water pistol icon in 2016, citing cross-platform confusion.
-Emoji flags for England, Scotland and Wales were added to the Unicode Standard in 2017 after a formal proposal co-authored by Burge was approved.
+Emoji flags for England, Scotland, and Wales were added to the Unicode Standard in 2017 after a formal proposal co-authored by Burge was approved.
 Rather than individual code points, they are represented by tag sequences.

-Speaking to Crikey in 2022, Burge spoke against superfluous emoji additions: “representation is important but I’m not sure we need another abacus or lab coat emoji”.
+Speaking to Crikey in 2022, Burge spoke against superfluous emoji additions: "representation is important but I'm not sure we need another abacus or lab coat emoji".

 Writing

 Burge has been a regular news contributor to Emojipedia and responsible for many of the initial emoji definitions on the reference website.
 Additionally he has written for publications such Six Colors, Medium, and The Internet Review.
+In August 2023, Radio New Zealand reported that Burge was writing for Mobile Tech Journal.

-In 2019 Burge raised the issue of Facebook using user-submitted phone numbers for undocumented purposes, and in 2020 identified TikTok accessing user clipboard data on every keystroke.
+In 2019, Burge raised the issue of Facebook using user-submitted phone numbers for undocumented purposes, and in 2020, he identified TikTok accessing user clipboard data on every keystroke.

 Podcasting

 Burge hosted Emoji Wrap, a podcast from Emojipedia covering "global emoji news and trends" between August 2016 and December 2020 interviewing guests including Mark Davis, Myke Hurley, Jason Snell and Christina Warren.
 The Guardian notes that Google product manager Agustin Fonts was "hesitant about shifting to a water pistol" when discussing the Android gun emoji with Burge on the Emoji Wrap podcast.

+Between 2017 and 2023, Burge appeared frequently on podcasts from Relay FM and The Incomparable.